 Manufacturing processes and their control strategies are continuously being improved and optimised, especially during the development phase and early phases of clinical trials.
 Changes to the manufacturing process and controls should be summarized, and the rationale for changes should be presented.
 This description should allow a clear identification of the process versions used to produce each batch used in non-clinical and clinical studies, in order to establish an appropriate link between pre-change and post-change batches.
 Comparative flow charts and/or list of process changes may be used to present the process evolution.
-Process modifications may require adaptation of in-process and release tests, and thus these tests and corresponding acceptance criteria should be reconsidered when changes are introduced.
+If process changes are made to steps involved in viral clearance, justification should be provided as to whether a new viral clearance study is required, or whether the previous study is still applicable.